Benazir Bhutto: Early life and education

-Bhutto was born at Pinto's Nursing Home on 21 June 1953 in Karachi, Sindh, Pakistan.
-Her father was the politician Zulfikar Ali Bhutto and her mother was Begum Nusrat Ispahani.
-The latter was born in Isfahan, Persia (now Iran) to a wealthy Persian merchant family of partial Kurdish descent.
+Bhutto was born at Pinto's Nursing Home on 21 June 1953 in Karachi, Sindh (which constituted the Federal Capital Territory at that time).
+Her father was the barrister and politician Zulfikar Ali Bhutto and her mother was Begum Nusrat Ispahani.
+The latter was born in Isfahan, Persia (now Iran) to a wealthy merchant family of Kurdish descent.
 Zulfikar was the son of Shah Nawaz Bhutto, a prominent politician who had served as Prime Minister of the Junagadh State.
 The Bhuttos were aristocratic, wealthy landlords from Sindh, part of the waderos or landed gentry.
 They were Sunni Muslims, although Nusrat had been born into a Shia Muslim family before converting to Sunnism on her marriage.

 The couple had married in September 1951, and Benazir was their first child.
 She was given the name of an aunt who had died young.
 The Bhuttos' three younger children were Murtaza (born 1954), Sanam (1957), and Shahnawaz (1958).
 When the elderly Shah Nawaz died in 1957, Zulfikar inherited the family's land holdings, making him extremely wealthy.

 Zulfikar Ali Bhutto, her father, was the Prime Minister of Pakistan and the founding chairman of the Pakistan People's Party.

 Benazir's first language was English; as a child she spoke Urdu less frequently although she was fluent, and barely spoke the local Sindhi language.
 Her mother taught her some Persian as a child.
 Benazir initially attended the Lady Jennings Nursery School in Karachi.
 She was then sent to the Convent of Jesus and Mary in Karachi and from there to the Jesus and Mary Convent, a boarding school in Murree.
 Murree is near the border with India, and during the Indo-Pakistani War of 1965 Bhutto and the other pupils underwent air-raid practices.
 Taking her exams in December 1968, Bhutto passed her O-levels with high grades.